mmohit37/ml-fundamentals-blog/_posts/2025-10-02-nasdaq-fcf.md

 By the way, if any terms seem confusing to you, check out the glossary: [Jump to Glossary →](#appendix--quick-glossary-plain-english)

-I also made a few changes compared ot my last post.
+I also made a few changes compared to my last post.
 I realize that I didn't really explain the different variables in the dataset, which could cause some confusion if you've never seen this dataset.
 So I'll make sure to explain the important ones before I start.

 Another detail I changed was adding the plots right after each code block, so it makes sense in context.
 In my last post, I just put all the plots at the end, which doesn't make much sense.